base2Services/shelvery-aws-backups/README.md

 # Shelvery

-Shelvery is a tool for creating backups in Amazon cloud (AWS).
-It is primarly designed to be run as AWS Lambda Function, but can be installed as regular python package as well, and ran as CLI tool.
+Shelvery creates backups in Amazon Web Services(AWS).
+It is primarly designed to be run as an AWS Lambda Function, but can be installed as a regular python package, and run as a CLI tool.

-It currently supports following resource types
+Shelvery currently supports the following resource types

 - EBS volumes
 - EC2 Instances (backups as AMIs)